 Free Racial Justice Webinars

 Check out NCLC’s series of webinars on Rebuilding Wealth and Economic Opportunity in Communities of Color.
-The series focusses on restoring economic opportunity and preventing discrimination in communities that were decimated by the foreclosure crisis and the Great Recession.
+The series focuses on restoring economic opportunity and preventing discrimination in communities that were decimated by the foreclosure crisis and the Great Recession.
 Listen to past webinars or sign up to be notified of future webinars.
-Topics include: